ChristianAnyanwu/NeuroVec/README.md

-# NeuroVec
+![Brain and Vectors](NeuroVecImage.png)
 Utilizing NLP and data processing to conduct research on Word Embeddings for neuroscience
-![Brain and Vectors](NeuroVecImage.png)